May '19 Update

 One of the hoop houses is no longer needed and was removed.
 The second will come down soon in preparation for the arrival of fill dirt.
 The deck platform is very close to completion which will signal the end of Phase I of the project.
 Thank you to Mike Gwost, Jorge and Bill Clark for your work on the deck.

 Construction has gone on much longer than anticipated and our building permit has expired with no extensions remaining.
 Phase II will require better planning and a new building permit.
 The GICCA board is responsive to the community's desire to see the project finished.
 Please check here for a detailed description of the Phasing Plan adopted by the GICCA Board.
+An updated Volunteer Waiver Form must be completed by all volunteers and submitted to GICCA (updated forms are also available at the stage).
 Please contact Barb Ohms or Rob Schroder if you have questions on the steps ahead.

 March '18 Update